Thursday, March 28, 2024

 Like those movies, there is a final twist – it turns out that the original White was not Jang Ye-bin but a backup dancer, who was bullied by Ye-bin and other girls and committed suicide by drinking bleach.
 It also revealed that the dancer’s spirit appears in the music video, directly behind Ye-bin.
 While attempting to burn the dancer’s suicide note, Ye-bin was startled by the dancer’s ghost, which led to the studio burning down.
 Soon-Ye desperately tries to call Eun-joo to relay this information but Eun-joo refuses to listen and insists are performing on Music Fever.
 Needless to say, all hell breaks loose.
 This is also a plot point I don’t buy: in the first half, what separated Eun-joo from the other girls (other than her age) was how perceptive she was.
 When Ah-rang and Sin-ji began to experience the same symptoms as Je-ni (complaining about how hot is, sweating profusely) Eun-joo notices the pattern and realizes it is more than a coincidence.
 Yet, when she starts to experience those same symptoms while at the Music Fever studio, she shrugs them off; the symptoms come after Soon-Ye’s warning, which means she should be more alert.
 She goes from being a sensible heroine to acting like a dumb teenager.

 The handling of the ghost is also more effective in the first two thirds of the movie; the audience is never given a good look at her.
-The first we see the ghost, it is sitting in the background, out of focus, behind Je-ni.
+The first time we see the ghost, it is sitting in the background, out of focus, behind Je-ni.
 This is a pretty jarring moment because there is no build up to its appearance; it’s just sitting there staring at Je-ni.
 In a later scene, it is obscured by a frosted glass window while talking in Eun-joo’s voice.
-However, in the third act, these all subtlety gets tossed out the window and, of course, we are given a good look at the vengeful spirit, and it’s underwhelming.
+However, in the third act, all subtlety gets tossed out the window and we are given a good look at the vengeful spirit, and it’s underwhelming.
 When it confronts Eun-joo, it sticks out its tongue and does the spider walk.
 Yawn!
 That effect was creepy in the nineties, but it was commonplace by 2011.
 It would have been more interesting if the filmmakers would have a chosen ambiguous route: Is there really a ghost or is it simply the Pink Dolls imagination getting the better of them?

 Like I said, it is almost impossible to write about White without bringing up the real-life bullying scandal that derailed T-ara’s career.
 It serves as a reminder of the darker aspects of celebrity, fandom, and the internet.